ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 ### Overload resolution approach 1

 **Approach1:** We could use two new pseudo-types `InferredTask` and `InferredTask<T>` as follows:

 1. We modify type inference so that, whenever it's asked to infer the *return* type of an async lambda, then in the non-generic case it always gives `InferredTask` and in the generic case it always gives `InferredTask<T>` where `T` is the inferred *result* type of the lambda.
 2. These new pseudo-types are merely placeholders for the fact that type inferences wanted to infer a tasklike but is flexible as to which one.
 3. When overload resolution attempts to judge whether two parameter sequences `{P1...Pn}` and `{Q1...Qn}` are identical, it treats these pseudo-types as identical to themselves and all tasklikes of the same arity.
 This would allow it to go down the *more specific* tie-breaker route.
-4. If overload resolution picks a winning candidate with one of the pseudo-types, only then does it get collapsed down to the concrete type `Task` or `Task<T>`.
+4. If overload resolution picks a winning candidate with one of the pseudo-types, only then does the pseudo-type get collapsed down to the concrete type `Task` or `Task<T>`.

 I struggled to make sense of this approach.
-Consider what is the *principle* behind type inference?
-One possible principle is this: *when type inference gives a result that mentions one of the pseudo-types, it is a statement that **all tasklikes would be equally applicable in its place**.* But that's not really how type inference works in C#.
+Consider what is the principle behind this type inference?
+One possible principle is this: *when type inference succeeds and mentions one of the pseudo-types, it is a statement that **all tasklikes would be equally applicable in its place**. * But that's not really how type inference works in C#.
 Consider:
 ```csharp
 void f<T>(Func<T> lambda1, Func<T,T> lambda2)
 f( ()=>3, (x)=>x.ToString());
 ```
 This will happily infer `T = int` and simply not bother checking whether this candidate for `T` makes sense for the second argument.
 In general, C# type inference doesn't guarantee that successful type inference will produce parameter types that are applicable to arguments.
-We don't have a strong enough foundation upon which to build "all tasklikes would be applicable".
+This is a weak foundation upon which to build "all tasklikes would be applicable".

-The opposite possible principle behind type inference is that *it should aggressively *prefer* to give type inference results that include the pseudo-types* rather than any particular concrete tasklikes.
+The opposite possible principle behind type inference is that *it should aggressively prefer to give type inference results that include the pseudo-types* rather than any particular concrete tasklikes.
 The rationale here is that the whole point of the pseudo-types is to encourage candidates to be treated equivalent up to tasklikeness that arises from async lambdas.
-But this principle doesn't feel very principled...
+But this principle doesn't feel very principled... (see Approach 2 below).

 Next we'd have to decide how the chosen principle informs how the pseudo-types work with [Fixing](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#fixing).
 For instance, if a generic type parameter has lower bounds `InferredTask<int>` and `Task<int>` then what should it fix as?
 What if it has lower bounds `IEnumerable<InferredTask<int>>` and `IEnumerable<Task<int>>` and `IEnumerable<MyTask<int>>`?